alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Yes, it's a crowded city, as most of the big cities in Japan.</figcaption>
 </figure>

 Modern Osaka resembles Tokyo, but people are proud of their city and of all the small cultural differences between it and the capital.
-Other popular areas in Osaka are: Namba, Umeda and around Osaka Castle.
+Other popular areas in Osaka are: Namba, Umeda and Osaka Castle.

 We wrapped our evening at the Umeda Sky Building, which offers a 360 panorama of the entire city from its 40th floor.
 Amazing views during the night!
 The location is also convenient, as the Umeda train station has direct connections to the neighbouring cities.